-When it comes to location, the highest average paycheck ($88K annually) can be spotted in Downers Grove, Ill.; the company's headquarter city of Memphis, Tenn. ($68K), Portland, Ore. (around $59K), and Cedar Rapids, Iowa ($45K) are the next top-paying cities.
-Approaching the lower end of the pay scale (at about $27K) is Anderson, Ind.
-Across The ServiceMaster Company's U.S. offices, employees in the state of Tennessee earn the most, taking home approximately $66K per year.
+When it comes to location, the highest average paycheck (about $88K annually) can be spotted in Downers Grove, Ill.; the company's headquarter city of Memphis, Tenn. ($68K), Cedar Rapids, Iowa (around $45K), and Albuquerque, N.M. (about $43K) are the next top-paying cities.
+At approximately $27K, Anderson, Ind. is home to some of the lowest pay in the country.
+U.S. pay levels are highest in the state of South Carolina; salaries there average to $68K per year.

 Years of Experience

-Those with one to four years of experience at the company can expect to make $48K annually on average.
-For those who claim five to nine years of work experience, pay on average amounts to $54K per year.
-The greater proportion of employees (28 percent) report 10-19 years of experience and bring home median pay of $63K annually.
+Those who have five to nine years of work experience see average salaries of $56K annually.
+The greater proportion of employees (30 percent) report one to four years of experience and bring home median pay of about $47K per year.

 Certifications and Degrees